 The NET Health COVID Vaccine Clinic is located at 815 North Broadway Avenue, directly next to the Tyler Municipal Court.

-Anyone age 18 and over can receive either the 2-Dose Pfizer vaccine or the 2-Dose Moderna vaccine.
+Anyone age 6 months and over can receive either the Pfizer vaccine or the Moderna vaccine at our NET Health Immunizations Clinic.

 Parents and guardians of children who are eligible to receive the Pfizer COVID-19 vaccine should consult a healthcare provider if they have questions about the benefits and risks of their child(ren) receiving the COVID vaccine.